pradeep-rb/algorithms/src/aJan22/dynamicprog/readme.txt

 stock 1 2 3.  stock 3 gives you an idea of using multi dimensional dp array robber 1 (198), 2 (213) 3: gets you to think about multiple starting states
+               robber 3 presents a variation involving recursion and bottom up DP, in addition to using top down with memoization to solve it
+Paint fence, 91 Decode Ways, Climbing stairs:
-               robber 3 presents a variation involving recursion and bottom up DP, in addition to using top down with memoization to solve it paint fence: gets you to really pay attention to how to compute the ans at step i from previous steps i -1, i- 2 etc..
+                     gets you to really pay attention to how to compute the ans at step i from previous steps i -1, i- 2 etc..
 Robber3 (337):  Not the two different ways to solve this problem.
 One is a bottom up approach.
 Other is a top down approach.
                 The intuition behind each of these approaches will come in handy when solving problems that can only be solved one way or the other
                 Ex: Validating a Binary tree.
 Can be validated both ways.
 Top down is more popular(98).
 But in this problem (333), bottom is the only option.